Luke042/Universal-Anti-Recoil/README.md

 # Universal Anti-Recoil Program
-A universal anti recoil program that is programed in C++.
+A universal anti recoil program that is programed in C++ Using SendInput
--At the time of being released it is undetected in fortnite idk about other games.

 Hold down Left Click to enable anti-recoil,
 Press Insert to change recoil strength,